tu-studio/hpc-cluster-ml-workflow/README.md

 # HPC-Cluster-ML-Workflow

 This template provides a structured workflow designed for audio machine learning research on the [HPC Cluster of ZECM at TU Berlin](https://www.tu.berlin/campusmanagement/angebot/high-performance-computing-hpc).
 Aimed at projects that require continuous management of multiple experiments over extended periods of time, this setup ensures high reproducibility of results.
-By integrating tools such as DVC, Docker, and TensorBoard, it establishes a robust framework that facilitates collaboration and sharing of experiments.
+By integrating tools such as DVC, Docker, and TensorBoard, it also establishes a robust framework that facilitates collaboration and sharing of experiments.

 ## Features
 - **Reproducible Experiments**:
-  - Enables the reproduction of models and artifacts through comprehensive versioning of dependencies, pipeline definitions, and artifacts.
+  - Enables the reproduction of results through comprehensive versioning of dependencies, pipeline definitions, and artifacts.
   - Ensures consistent and repeatable results across different systems through containerized execution environments.
 - **Resource Optimization**: Improves efficiency by avoiding unnecessary stage executions across experiments using a shared cache.
 - **Automation**: Streamlines workflows for builds, data pipelines, and remote syncing, minimizing manual intervention and enhancing productivity.